 When making an olive leaf tea infusion you have to ensure you steep it for at least 8 minutes so that you still get beneficial polyphenols released into your ‘tea’.
 For this you would use loose, dried olive leaves.

-Most of the research around olive leaf health benefits has focused on olive leaf extract but when it comes to olive leaf infusion, I couldn’t find any studies around that.
-I believe, however, that the extract is more concentrated while infusion is not as concentrated but you still get benefits when drinking it.
+Most of the research around olive leaf health benefits is focused on olive leaf extract but when it comes to olive leaf infusion, I couldn’t find any studies around that.
+I believe, however, that the extract is more concentrated while infusion is not as concentrated but you still get the health benefits when drinking it.
 Moroccans have been consuming an infusion of olive leaf for a long time so there’s no doubt there are benefits of doing so.
 Not to mention the Italians!

 Olive leaf extract is normally consumed in a capsule form but keep in mind that other ingredients are added to the capsule as well, such as magnesium stearate or gelatine.
 Different companies use different ingredients but it’s really worth going for the one which is the purest but also the product needs to be certified organic.
 You don’t want to consume pesticides with it, right?